opalepatrick/neat-starter/src/posts/testing-a-new-post.md

 ---
 title: Testing a new post
-description: A post that has the option of add ing an image that will go on the blog opage as well as the home page and the post itself
+description: A post that has the option of add ing an image that will go on the blog page as well as the home page and the post itself
 author: Aidan Anthony
 date: 2023-03-28T15:25:50.539Z
 image: /static/img/ryan-spencer-xgkarnwjv1c-unsplash_landscape_1200.jpg